How Long Does a Background Check Take for a Government Job? (Federal)

 Credit checks are performed during the initial hiring and the second phase of the employment background check.
 If a person passes the credit check, but the government finds red marks on the credit report, this can make them unqualified for the position in question.

-Failed Drug Test Or Drug Abuse
+Failed Drug Test or Drug Abuse

 Any signs of drug use or dealing with illegal substances can disqualify a person from open positions.